Longtown, Cumbria

 Longtown is a market town in Cumbria, but in the historic county of Cumberland, England, just south of the Scottish Border.
 It has a sheep market which was at the centre of the 2001 United Kingdom foot-and-mouth crisis.
 Just south-west of Longtown is Arthuret Church, dedicated to Saint Michael and All Angels.
+In 2021 it had a population of 2,175.

 Location

 It is in the parish of Arthuret and on the River Esk.
 Longtown is 11+3/4 mi north of Carlisle and 27+1/2 mi east of Dumfries.

 History

 Historically in Cumberland, nearby was the Battle of Arfderydd in 573.
 The Battle of Solway Moss was fought nearby in 1542.

+Longtown Earthquake

+There was an earthquake measuring 4.7 on the Magnitude Scale, the epicentre was in Longtown.
+The earthquake was felt in Longtown, Carlisle, Gretna, Dumfries and slight moderate damage in Canonbie.

 The population of the town in the 1841 census was 1,990 inhabitants.

 2001 UK Foot and mouth crisis

 Longtown is the location of the largest sheep markets in England.
 The first animal to be found infected with foot-and-mouth disease in the 2001 crisis had been purchased at Longtown Market.
 While at the market it spread the infection to other animals.
 The size of the Longtown Sheep Market meant that the disease had spread right across the country in a very short time.
 Longtown became the centre for control of the disease in south western Scotland and North West England.